MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# <a name="set-up-the-amc-banking--fundamentals-extension" />Set Up the AMC Banking 365 Fundamentals extension
+# <a name="set-up-the-amc-banking-365-fundamentals-extension" />Set Up the AMC Banking 365 Fundamentals extension
 A global provider of services to convert payment information to any data format that your bank requires is connected and ready to be enabled in [!INCLUDE[prod_short](includes/prod_short.md)].
 This is referred to in [!INCLUDE[prod_short](includes/prod_short.md)] as the AMC Banking 365 Fundamentals extension.

 You can export payment lines from the **Payment Journal** page to a file or a data stream that you then upload to your bank for automatic processing so that you do not have to make electronic payments individually.
 For more information, see [Export Payments to a Bank File](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#exporting-payments-to-a-bank-file).